steve9000gi/ssm/Development.md

 be using (and potentially modifying) the actual production database.
 This is a useful tool, but also dangerous, so use at your own risk.

-If you'd rather use your own local backend server, you'll need to tell edit the file `js/backend.js`.
+If you'd rather use your own local backend server, you'll need to edit the file `js/backend.js`.
 Change the `backendBase` variable to be `http://localhost:8080/`.
 Note that this change won't take effect, not even with a browser refresh, unless you follow the next step.